We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 • Methamphetamines

-• Marijuana (particularly THC)
+• Marijuana (mainly THC)

 • Cocaine